lukeyigechen/lukeyigechen.github.io/_pages/cv.md

 ## Academic Service

-* Reviewer: *Generative Linguistics in the Old World in Asia, Annual Conference of the International Association of Chinese Linguistics*
+* Reviewer: *Annual Meeting of the Association for Computational Linguistics, Generative Linguistics in the Old World in Asia, Annual Conference of the International Association of Chinese Linguistics*

 ## Memberships